pgherveou/mongoosefiller/README.md

 ## perf

 I have done a basic test on a list of friends with 1000 embedded users
-- read perfs for 1 one doc filled collection: 94ms
+- read perfs for 1 one doc using embedded friends : 94ms
-- read perfs for 1 one doc using populate   : 254ms
+- read perfs for 1 one doc using mongoose populate: 254ms

 ## License